-3. A DEC shall, based on the data of persons specified in paragraph 1 of this article, as well as on its own data, draw up the special lists and approve them by decree not later than the 3rd day prior to the Polling Day, and shall immediately forward them to a respective PEC with signatures of the chairperson and secretary of the PEC.
+3. A DEC shall, based on the data of persons specified in paragraph 1 of this article, as well as on its own data, draw up the special lists and approve them by an ordinance not later than the 3^{rd} day prior to the Polling Day, and shall immediately forward the versions designated for public information to a respective PEC with signatures of the chairperson and secretary of the PEC, and not later than 12 hours prior to polling - the versions designated for the CEC.